MicrosoftDocs/security/compass/incident-response-playbook-password-spray.md

 ### Detect password spray in Azure Identity Protection

-Azure Identity Protection (IP) has a password-spray detection risk alert and search feature that you can be utilize to get additional information or set up automatic remediation.
-(This is a P2 feature).
+Azure Identity Protection is an Azure AD Premium P2 feature that has a password-spray detection risk alert and search feature that you can be utilize to get additional information or set up automatic remediation.

 ![detectpwd](./media/incident-response-playbook-password-spray/Detectpwd.png)